Surface Code Logical Error Rate Calculator

 | 11 | 6 | 242 | Higher reliability, but the patch cost becomes much more substantial |

-Assumptions and limitations
+Assumptions and limitations of the surface-code estimate

-This page uses an empirical model, not a theorem that is valid for every decoder and every noise channel.
+This page uses an empirical surface-code model, not a theorem that is valid for every decoder and every noise channel.
 The fit constant, the effective exponent, and even the best functional form can move around when you change the syndrome-extraction circuit, the decoder, the balance of gate and measurement errors, or the amount of correlated noise.
 Treat the number as a disciplined estimate rather than a promise.

 It also compresses many kinds of hardware noise into a single scalar p.
 Real systems usually report separate values for one-qubit gates, two-qubit gates, measurement, idling, crosstalk, and leakage.
 Folding all of that into one parameter is useful for intuition, but it hides structure that can matter a great deal for a true architecture study.
 Likewise, the logical error rate may be quoted per round, per cycle, per logical gate, or per unit time; the calculator does not convert among those interpretations for you.